Summary / TL;DR

 After Google received its initial investment of $100,000 from Bechtolsheim, it subsided on many angel investments from several firms on the market, one of the significant ones being Jeff Bezos, founder and CEO of Amazon.

 Other venture capital firms like Sequoia Capital and Kleiner Perkins invested in the company, which amounted to around 25 million dollars.
 What made Google’s IPO even more successful was the substantial advertising revenue generated by its web advertising products.
-This led to the company’s initial public offering being completed in 2009.
+This led to the company’s initial public offering on August 19, 2004.

 Although Google initially priced each stock at just $85 for a share, it eventually raised $1.7 billion, significantly increasing the company’s market capitalisation and giving the company a total valuation reaching over 1 million times the initial investment.